appoly/AppolyDroid-Toolbox-for-AIM/BaseRepo/README.md

 ### Response Format

-All API responses should follow one of these formats:
+All API responses should follow one of these formats.

-The `message` field is optional in all responses, and is only checked in cases where `success` is `false`.
+**Note:** The `message` field is optional in all responses, and is only checked in cases where `success` is `false`.

 #### Basic Response